Baked in a hot oven, these chicken leg quarters emerge with browned skin and juicy meat. It's an easy, hands-off recipe that practically cooks itself.

 No. They are thigh and drumstick, attached.
 They are bone-in and skin-on.
 The photo below shows the two parts.

-You can keep the leftovers in a sealed container in the fridge (as shown in the photo below) for 3-4 days.
+You can keep the leftovers in a sealed container (like the one shown in the image below) in the fridge for 3-4 days.
 I don't like to reheat them, as it dries the chicken.
 Leftover chicken is delicious when eaten cold!
 I make a lunch plate with cold leftover chicken, quick pickles, fresh-cut veggies, and homemade ranch or blue cheese dressing.

-If you'd like to reheat the leftovers, cover and reheat them in the microwave at 50% power.
-Alternatively, reheat them uncovered in a 350°F oven.
+If you'd like to reheat the leftovers, reheat them uncovered in a 350°F oven.
 This will help re-crisp the skin, which tends to become soggy when refrigerated.

 Serving Suggestions

-Since I bake the chicken in a 425°F oven, I like to serve it with sides I can bake in the same oven, such as:
+Since I bake the chicken at 425°F, I like to serve it with sides that can be baked in the same oven, such as roasted fennel, roasted broccolini, and roasted Brussels sprouts (shown in the photo below).

 Recipe Card